nlorioux/AudioVisualizer/README.md

 # AudioVisualizer

 Currently in developpment.
-School project.
+This is a school project.
+/n
 The aim of this project is to develop an application that allows to visualize caracteristics of a music with OpenGL.
 The visaulization has to be synchronised with the music.

 ## Libraries